 How to Solve the Problem?

 You should do regular reconciliation by comparing your bank statements with your recorded data, which helps you to generate a financial report.
-You can use accounting software to do the reconciliation process after receiving the statements.
+You can use accounting software to do the reconciliation process after receiving the statements, and this is the best way to reconcile bank accounts.

 Miscategorized Employees